-- Professional Guide – expertly trained, hugely experienced but most of all great fun and with a wealth of local knowledge to share!
+- Professional Guides Expertly trained, hugely experienced but most of all great fun and with a wealth of local knowledge to share!

-- Comprehensive logistics support including first aid and mechanical assistance throughout your trip
+- Logistics and comprehensive support including backup vehicle, First Aid and mechanical assistance throughout your trip

 - Detailed pre-departure information